oolenkazolot/momentum/README.md

 Momentum - an analog of the eponymous Chrome extension.
 The application displays the time and the user's name.
 The background image and greeting change depending on the time of day.
 The application features a clock, an image slider, weather widgets, an audio player, a quote of the day block, and settings.

+# Start screen

-# Start screen, infinite Image Slider that displays images from GitHub, Unsplash API, Flickr API, depending on the selected settings
+Infinite Image Slider that displays images from GitHub, Unsplash API, Flickr API, depending on the selected settings

 <image src="assets/img/screenshots/Screenshot_1.png" alt="start-slider">